Randy Burke: Los Angeles Raiders (1983)

 Burke was a member of the Los Angeles Raiders during their 1983 training camp, but was released before the start of the season.

 Washington Federals (1984)

 Burke played in one game for the Washington Federals of the United States Football League during the 1984 season, recording one reception for seven yards.
+He would eventually retire after the season, citing being "banged up" from his injuries.